plenigo/plenigo.github.io/pages/custom_integration/products_php.md

 \plenigo\PlenigoManager::configure($secret, $companyId);

 // 2.Step: Get product information
-$productId = "aitnVIz1503443609941"; // Replace this with the product id from the plenigo backend.
+$productId = "aitnVIz1503443609941"; // Replace this with the product ID from the plenigo backend.
 // This method will return a ProductData object.
 $productData = ProductService::getProductData(productId);
 // The tile of the product.